the-oob/articles-of-organization/bylaws/officers.md

 {% include "../bylaw-pending.md"%}

 ## Resignation
 Any Functionary may voluntarily cede the role to another qualified person at any time by giving written notification to the Secretary Functionary, Chairperson of the Board, if any, or Board of Directors.
 The resignation shall take effect on the date the notice is received or at any later time specified in the notice.
 Unless otherwise specified in the notice, the resignation need not be accepted to be effective.
-Any resignation shall be without prejudice to any rights of the corporation under any contract to which the officeris a party.
+Any resignation shall be without prejudice to any rights of the corporation under any contract to which the officer is a party.

 {% include "../bylaw-pending.md"%}

 ## Vacancies in Office
 A vacancy in any office because of death, resignation, removal, disqualification, or any other cause shall be filled in the manner prescribed in these bylaws for normal assumption to that office, provided, however, that vacancies need not be filled on an annual basis.

+## Qualifications
+Any member or non-member of this corporation may hold the office of a Functionary unless otherwise specified in these bylaws.

+{% include "../bylaw-pending.md"%}

 ## Responsibilities of Officers